 - As to educational institutions, state and local governments, they must retain such records for two years from the date of the making of the record or the personnel action involved, whichever occurs later.
 But in the case of involuntary termination of an employee, they must retain the terminated employee’s personnel or employment records for two years from the date of termination.

-Please note that some states have laws which govern retention periods for personnel files which differ from the EEOC regulations.
+Please note that some states have laws that govern retention periods for personnel files which differ from the EEOC regulations.
 Further, record retention periods may be longer if the employer has affirmative action obligations or is otherwise required by state regulatory agencies to maintain records for a longer period of time.

 Medical information (including documents related to a disability accommodation request or Family Medical Leave Act (FMLA) requests) must be kept confidential and separate from an employee’s basic personnel file.
 One way to address this concern is to house electronic medical data in its own separate database with its own separate access protocol.